Home Blog Page 2

 GET SAILING FIT

-With the sailing season fast approaching in the Southern Hemisphere, and winter series in the North it’s time to get sailing fit.
-Physical demands of high-performance sailboats and the weight limits in many one-design means that fitness is in the spotlight.
+With the sailing season fast approaching in the Southern Hemisphere, and winter series in the North, it’s time to get sailing fit.
+The physical demands of high-performance sailboats and the weight limits in many one-design classes mean that fitness is in the spotlight.
+In fact, many sailors now even consider having a Facharbeit schreiben lassen to gain insights on training programs that could help optimize their performance.

 Design of a Specific Sailing Program